 1) Quarter fill a measuring jug with water and shake your dust-like seeds into the water, (or alternatively wash them out of the greaseproof paper they are packaged in by dipping it into the water a number of times.

 2) Get an empty trigger spray plant mister and pour the water containing the seeds into it.
 Rinse out the jug several times with small amounts of freshwater and pour it into the trigger spray.

 3) Screw the top back on to the trigger spray ensuring it is set to a mist rather than a jet.

 4) Fill seed trays with compost and dampen with a separate water supply.
-Allow to drain for 20 minutes.
+Allow draining for 20 minutes.

 5) Gently shake up your trigger spray and holding it a few inches from the compost surface spray the entire area, agitating the liquid again every few sprays to keep the seeds moving throughout the liquid.
 DO NOT COVER WITH COMPOST.

-6) Cover the trays with either sheets of glass or with cling film and place in a light warm place out of direct sunlight.
+6) Cover the trays with either sheet of glass or with cling film and place in a light warm place out of direct sunlight.